Çüti, Kaybitsky District

 Çüti (Чүти) is a rural locality (a selo) in Qaybıç District, Tatarstan.
 The population was 673 as of 2010.

 Geography

-Çüti, Kaybitsky District is located 36 km west of Olı Qaybıç, district's administrative centre, and 142 km southwest of Qazan, republic's capital, by road.
+Çüti, located in Kaybitsky District, is situated 36 km west of Olı Qaybıç, the district's administrative centre, and 142 km southwest of Qazan, republic's capital, by road.

 History

 The earliest known record of the settlement dates from 1646.

 From 18th to the first half of the 19th centuries village's residents belonged to the social estate of state peasants.

 By the beginning of the twentieth century, village had 2 mosques, a madrasa, 2 windmills, 4 grain scourers and 10 small shops.